 The businessman was speaking six days before the club's annual meeting.

-Easdale, who now has voting rights over more than 26% of shares, says he is utterly confident the current board has sufficient support to remain in place.
+Easdale, who says he is utterly confident the current board has sufficient support to remain in place.

 And he has urged fans to get behind the current regime.